Autolearn: Learn by Surprise, Commit by Proof: Experimental Results

-\paragraph{Perturbation gap: memorization versus understanding.} We introduce the \emph{perturbation gap} as a direct measure of whether training produces memorization or understanding.
+\paragraph{Perturbation gap: memorization versus understanding.} We introduce the \emph{perturbation gap} as a continuous measure of whether training produces memorization or understanding.
 For each passage, we compute PPL on the original text and on a semantically equivalent paraphrase (same facts, completely different wording).
-The ratio $\text{gap} = \text{PPL}_{\text{paraphrase}} / \text{PPL}_{\text{original}}$ reveals what was learned: if the model memorized token sequences, it predicts the original well but fails on the paraphrase (gap $\gg 1$); if it learned semantic associations, both are predicted similarly (gap $\approx$ baseline).
-The baseline gap is $2.2\times$, not $1.0\times$, because paraphrases use different vocabulary and syntax; even without any training, the model assigns different probabilities to different wordings of the same fact.
-This natural gap is the reference point: memorization is measured as deviation \emph{above} baseline, not above unity.
+The ratio $\text{gap} = \text{PPL}_{\text{paraphrase}} / \text{PPL}_{\text{original}}$ reveals what was learned: if the model memorized token sequences, it predicts the original well but fails on the paraphrase (gap $\gg$ pre-trained); if it learned semantic associations, both are predicted similarly (gap $\approx$ pre-trained).
+The pre-trained gap is $2.204$, not $1.0$, because paraphrases use different vocabulary and syntax; even without any training, the model assigns different probabilities to different wordings of the same fact.
+Gap below the pre-trained level indicates pure semantic learning: the model's understanding of the content improved without any increase in token-sequence memorization.
+Gap above it indicates a mixture of semantic learning and memorization; this is not necessarily harmful, as downstream task performance may still improve.

-This is the central experimental result.
-Normal fine-tuning reduces target PPL to $1.92 \pm 0.03$ (from $8.94$) but achieves this by memorizing exact token sequences: when the same facts are expressed in different words, PPL explodes to $11.6\times$ baseline.
-All LSCP conditions maintain near-baseline perturbation gap ($2.7$--$3.0\times$), confirming semantic learning across the entire $\beta_2$ gating range.

-The $r=1.0$ condition isolates what each component of LSCP contributes.
-At $r=1.0$, $\beta_2 = 0.999$ for all items, identical to standard AdamW.
-Under graduated accept, $186 \pm 5$ items enter training (out of approximately 190 possible), so data selection is negligible.
-The only substantive difference from Normal is the training data format: Q\&A pairs instead of raw passage text.
-Three conclusions follow.

-First, \emph{Q\&A format is the primary mechanism preventing memorization.} The optimizer is identical to Normal, the training data covers essentially the same passages, yet $r=1.0$ produces a perturbation gap of $2.68 \pm 0.03$ versus Normal's $11.6 \pm 0.2$.
-The format, not the optimizer or data selection, prevents the model from memorizing token sequences.

-Second, \emph{$\beta_2$ gating protects adjacent knowledge, not memorization.} Since memorization is already absent at $r=1.0$, lowering $r$ does not further reduce memorization.
-What it does is strengthen adjacent-knowledge protection: corrupt-adjacent accuracy rises from $90 \pm 6\%$ at $r=1.0$ to $93 \pm 7\%$ at $r=0.98$, the best balance across conditions.

-Third, \emph{PPL reduction and memorization are independent.} Across the $r$-sweep, target PPL reduction increases from $33.5\%$ ($r=1.0$) to $38.9\%$ ($r=0.9$), yet perturbation gap remains near baseline in all cases ($2.68$--$3.04$).
-Only Normal's $78.5\%$ reduction coincides with a gap explosion ($11.6\times$).
-One concerned that a $39\%$ PPL reduction might indicate memorization can verify directly: the perturbation gap at $r=0.9$ is $3.04 \pm 0.08$, well within semantic learning range.